jzhou69/bossajs/README.md

 * export answers
 * user authorization

 To run the backend server, first create the database with `node scripts/db_create.js`.
-Then run `forever start server/index.js`.
+Then run `node server/index.js`.
+Due to the way this app uses cookies, please only run one instance of the server.

 To run the frontend server, `npm run start`.